Why In-App Feedback Matters More than You Think

-Email is polite, but so easy to ignore.
+Email is polite but easy to ignore.
 Most professionals receive about 120 email messages every single day.
 With inboxes overflowing with information, why would anyone bother to respond quickly to your non-urgent request for feedback on customer service?

 Stay ahead of negative reviews with in-app feedback

 Customers genuinely want to have their issues resolved.
-They typically only resort to publicly shaming your brand when their frustration level peaks and they can’t reach a resolution.
-If you fail to grab attention on time or at all, you risk a PR ding: negative reviews on public forums like social media or the iTunes App Store.
+They typically only resort to publicly shaming your brand when their frustration level peaks, and they can’t reach a resolution.
+If you fail to solve the issue in a satisfactory and timely manner for the customer, you risk a PR ding: negative reviews on public forums like social media or the iTunes App Store.